1975 American League Championship Series: Game 1

-Boston starter Luis Tiant allowed just one run on three hits to defeat the A's, 7–1, in the ALCS opener.
+Boston starter Luis Tiant allowed just one run on three hits to defeat the Athletics, 7–1, in the ALCS opener.
 Tiant struck out eight and walked three in a complete game effort, retiring the side in order in four innings.
 Juan Beníquez went 2-for-4 with an RBI and a run scored, Fred Lynn ended 1-for-4 with two RBIs, and Carlton Fisk went 1-for-4 with two runs scored for the Red Sox.
 Oakland starter Ken Holtzman was saddled with the loss by yielding five hits and four runs (two unearned) with four strikeouts and a walk in 6 1/3 innings of work.

 Game 2

 Carl Yastrzemski hit a two-run home run to lead the Red Sox past the Athletics, 6–3, in Game 2.
 Boston starter Reggie Cleveland was solid through five innings, allowing three runs on five hits with two strikeouts and one walk.
 Rico Petrocelli also homered, Carlton Fisk went 2-for-4 with an RBI and a run scored, and Fred Lynn went 2-for-4 with one RBI for the Red Sox.
-A's starter Vida Blue lasted three innings and gave up just three runs on six hits.
+Athletics starter Vida Blue lasted three innings and gave up just three runs on six hits.
 The win went to Roger Moret, who tossed one scoreless inning of relief, and Dick Drago worked the final three innings to close out the contest.
 Rollie Fingers took the loss, allowing three runs on five hits over four innings.
-Reggie Jackson hit a two-run homer and Sal Bando went 4-for-4 with two doubles and a run for the A's.
+Reggie Jackson hit a two-run homer and Sal Bando went 4-for-4 with two doubles and a run for the Athletics.

 Game 3

 After three consecutive championships, the Athletics' dynasty came to an end, as the Red Sox took the third game, 5-3, to sweep the series, their first series win since 1918.
 Boston starter Rick Wise allowed three runs (two unearned) on six hits in 7 1/3 innings of work.
 Both Denny Doyle and Carlton Fisk collected two hits with one run and an RBI, and Rick Burleson went 2-for-4 with one run scored to pace the Red Sox.
 On just two days' rest, Ken Holtzman started for Oakland and was tagged for four runs on seven hits in just 4 2/3 innings to take his second loss in the series.
 Dick Drago earned the save for pitching 1 2/3 innings of shutout ball for Boston while Carl Yastrzemski made two great defensive plays in left field and collected two hits.
-Sal Bando went 2-for-4 with two RBIs while Reggie Jackson went 2-for-4 with one RBI for the A's.
+Sal Bando went 2-for-4 with two RBIs while Reggie Jackson went 2-for-4 with one RBI for the Athletics.

 This game, and Game 3 of the National League Championship Series, were the first LCS games ever played at night; both were regionally televised by NBC.